-- a) Advice on options and agree course for action (which includes advice on legal options). - b) Advice on action the police can take and refer to the police with victim's consent. - c) Keep victims informed of progress of action taken. - d) Advice on support agencies and make referrals where appropriate.
+- a) Advice on options and agree course for action (which includes advice on legal options such as interdicts, non harassment orders, ASBO's, ABA's etc). - b) Advice on action the police can take and refer to the police with victim's consent.

-- e) Provide emergency contact points. - f) Link victims to community emergency alarm system, or issue personal alarms or mobile phones. - g) Treat damage by perpetrators as emergency repairs, where appropriate. - h) Remove racist or obscene graffiti within 24 hours. - i) Improve home security. - j) Ensure estate/scheme security is adequate i.e. lighting, fencing, entry phones, etc. - k) Where there is a real risk of violence, arrange a temporary move or provide permanent rehousing.
+- c) Keep victims informed of progress of action taken. - d) Advice on support agencies and make referrals where appropriate. - e) Provide emergency contact points. - f) Link victims to community emergency alarm system, or issue personal alarms or mobile phones. - g) Treat damage by perpetrators as emergency repairs, where appropriate. - h) Remove racist or obscene graffiti within 24 hours. - i) Improve home security. - j) Ensure estate/scheme security is adequate i.e. lighting, fencing, entry phones, etc. - Where there is a real risk of violence, arrange a temporary move or provide permanent rehousing.
 As our housing stock is in the same location re-housing by the Co-operative may not be the solution. - I) The Co-operative will endeavour to supply as much of the above support as it is able to, either individually or in partnership with other agencies.

-11. Special Initiatives
+13. Special Initiatives

-- 11.1 The Co-operative has introduced a number of initiatives in order to provide support to the community, as follows: - a) Estate Inspections: our Estate Caretakers carries out regular estate management inspections to ensure that the general area remains in good order, thus contributing to social cohesion and tenant satisfaction. - b) Acceptable Behaviour Agreements (ABA's): The Co-operative has contacted the Police and use ABA's which require to be signed by the offender, a police officer and a representative from the Co-operative. - c) Parenting Orders: These are effective from April 2005 and the Co-operative will make a request to the local authority for these orders when appropriate.
+- 13.1 The Co-operative has introduced a number of initiatives in order to provide support to the community, as follows: - a) Area Inspections: Housing Officers and Estate Caretakers carry out weekly estate management inspection to ensure that the general area remains in good order, thus contributing to social cohesion and tenant satisfaction. - b) Wider Drumchapel Anti-social Behaviour Forum: The Co-operative is a member of this forum which meets to share experiences, problems and advice and jointly tackle the problems of anti-social behaviour in the wider Drumchapel area.
+Members of the forum include the following:

+- RSLs (including GHA)

+- GHA Neighbour Relations Team

+- GCC Community Relations Unit

+- Glasgow Community Safety Services

+- Police

+- c) Acceptable Behaviour Agreements (ABA's): The Co-operative has contacted the Police and use ABA's which require to be signed by the offender, a police officer and a representative from the Co-operative.

+- d) Parenting Orders: These are effective from April 2005 and the Co-operative will apply for these orders when appropriate.
 They can be applied for if a child under 16 years of age has been served with an ASBO.

-12. Links with other services
+14. Links with other services

-12.1 External Agencies
+14.1 External Agencies

 - a) Homeless and Support Services/Social Work/Voluntary Agencies Officers should ensure that any individual(s) who they come in to contact whilst investigating a neighbour complaint, be it the perpetrator or the victim, who is need of some form of support should be referred to the appropriate agency who may be able to address their support need.
-Support needs could range from drug/alcohol related problems/ family support needs /welfare services/ money advice/parenting skills, etc. - Officers referring an individual(s) to social work should refer to the Housing Options lead person database and/or write to the respective area social work manager, detailing information about the client you are referring and the reasons for your referral.
+Support needs could range from drug/alcohol related problems/ family support needs /welfare services/ money advice/parenting skills, etc. - b) Officers referring an individual(s) to social work should refer to the Housing Options lead person database and/or write to the respective area social work manager, detailing information about the client you are referring and the reasons for your referral.
 Details of referrals to all internal/external agencies should be recorded and retained on the case file.

-12.2 Victim Support Services
+14.2 Victim Support Services